0xLida00/e-commerce-store/README.md

 - Browse products
 - View product details
 - Add products to cart (basic functionality)
-- Remove product from the cart
-- About Us and Contact Us pages
+- About and Contact pages

 ## Prerequisites
 - Python 3.7 or higher